 Heritance Tea Factory

 Heritance Tea Factory offers colonial-style rooms with views of the surrounding tea plantations and hills in Nuwara Eliya.
 It features a luxurious spa, tea-picking tours and a restaurant set in a train carriage which we think is a brilliant idea!
 Previous guests have raved about the service, the food and the location.
+This is a very popular eco hotel.

 The group that own the hotel have a fully integrated sustainability plan for all their hotels including the Heritance Tea Factory.
 Almost all the staff at the hotel are from the surrounding villages and the hotel provides school bags and books to all the local children.
 They have built a medical camp in a local village and invite villagers into the hotel to eat for free.
 In fact they do so many initiatives for the area it is hard to list them all here.
 In a sentence, they are the good guys.